pvantho/proto/README.md

 Indexes have been created against columns such as trading_name, seating_type, number_of_seats, x_coordinate, y_coordinate, industry_description and industry_code to improve the search.

 Proto Architecture is very simple and intuitive.
 It has been designed to help  developer to implement easily new middlewares and endpoints on Server side.
-Below are the main folders to know for a developer -
+Below are the main folders to know for a developer.

+Organisation of folders :

       1. api
             it's where you declare all your endpoints in terms of REST API for each controller , we have commands and queries folder.

             Queries folder contains all select only (READ) Commands folder contains delete/update operations (WRITE)

             The READ and WRITE should use two different domain models or schemas(CQRS concept).
             We should have a schema designed for READ inorder to have a better performance. below is the informative link about CQRS https://medium.com/@sderosiaux/cqrs-what-why-how-945543482313